MikeDigitize/JSFundamentals/README.md

 ### Summary

 At runtime, when a function is called, the JavaScript engine creates an excution context for that function.
-This can be thought of as an object representing that function's <code>variable environment</code> and holds references to everything in its immediate scope and a link to its parent's <code>variable environment</code>.
-When asked to lookup a variable referenced within the function, the interpreter first checks against the function's immediate scope via its <code>environment</code>.
-If it doesn't find it there, it continues to search against each parent until it reaches the global scope.
-Only after it cannot find it in he global scope will the interpreter throw a reference error.
+This can be thought of as an object that holds, amongs other things, references to everything in its lexical scope.
+This part of the execution context is known as the <code>variable environment</code>.
+The <code>variable environment</code> contains everything in the function's immediate scope and also contains a link to its parent's <code>variable environment</code>.
+When asked to lookup a variable referenced within the function, the interpreter first checks against the function's immediate scope, if it doesn't find it there it continues to search against each parent scope until it reaches the global scope.
+Only after it cannot find it in the global scope will the interpreter throw a reference error.

 ## Context